My Career Transition Story

 The Turning Point

-As I felt stuck, I started reading a book called “Third Culture Kids” by David and Michael Pollock, and Ruth van Reken.
-These authors pioneered the term Third Culture Kids (or TCKs) which meant people who were brought to a different country because of their parents’ work.
-This later extended into including those who live in a different country as youngsters from their birth, called Cross-Culture Kids (CCKs).
+At around the same time, I started reading a book called “Third Culture Kids” by David and Michael Pollock, and Ruth van Reken.
+These authors pioneered the term Third Culture Kids (or TCKs), which meant people who were brought to a different country because of their parents’ work.
+This later extended to include those who live in a different country from birth, called Cross-Culture Kids (CCKs).

 More about my coaching experience

-I have now coached over 200 hours with clients from 3 different continents.
+I have now coached over 250 hours with clients from 3 different continents.
 I completed my Accredited Diploma in Transformational Coaching with the Animas Centre for Coaching, having spent hundreds of hours coaching clients around the world.
 I have obtained the Associate Certified Coach (ACC) accreditation from the International Coaching Federation (ICF).
 To me, accreditation is important because it tells you that a coach adheres to ethics and standards that are universally approved, and it enables me to serve you with my best self.

-I work three days a week at Resurgo, an organisation that is passionate about coaching young people who are NEET, as a Development Coach.
-My role delivers their "Spear Programme" all around the UK to help young people face their fears and get into employment, education or training.
-It is important that my coaching is not only offered to those who could afford it, but to those who need it most as well.
+I work three days a week at Spear, an organisation that is passionate about coaching young people who are NEET, as a Development Coach.
+My role delivers the Spear Programme all around the UK to help young people face their fears and get into employment, education or training.
+It is important that my coaching is not only offered to those who can afford it, but also to those who need it most.

 Aside from my ACC accreditation, I have also obtained the Accredited Certificate on Group Coaching and Facilitation and the Accredited Certificate on Positive Psychology Coaching with the Animas Centre for Coaching to enhance and expand my coaching practice.
+I am also an Associate Coach with Tala Thrive and The Leadership School, and am a Certified Cultural Orientations Framework (COF) Practitioner accredited in using the COF tool with Rosinski and Company, which helps individuals and organisations leverage their cultural diversity.

 I hold a Certificate in Understanding Mental Health First Aid and Mental Health Advocacy in the Workplace (NCFE Cache Level 2), and a Certificate in Counselling Skills (NCFE Cache Level 2).